 Perhaps to escape the publicity of a divorce, Sterling took a golfing trip to England and Scotland in early 1921.
 He and another man played on the best courses and visited the top country clubs.
-While on the trip, Sterling, "an expert photographer," took photographs of all the best golfers in the world.
+While on the trip, Sterling, "an expert photographer," took photographs of all the best golfers in the world.115

-Sterling's interest in photography was said to have been spurred by his medical studies and related work with chemicals.
 Sterling had taken up photography as a hobby when he started his career with Mack Sennett because he did not have time to continue painting.
 Sterling became an expert in the process of bromo-oil transfers when only a small number of people in the country were doing it.
 In June 1921, twenty-six of his photographs were exhibited at the Louvre in Paris.
 Sterling also won prizes in Art Institute photography competitions.
+117

 In an apparent attempt at reconciliation, one source reported that Sterling and his wife took a vacation together to New York in 1921.
 This appears to have not been successful for long because Teddy Sampson made news in the 1923 divorce case of well-known movie director Edwin Carewe.
 Carewe's real name was Jay J. Fox, and his wife, Mary Jane Fox, testified that Carewe was having an affair with Teddy Sampson.
+119